josmar-crwdstffng/angular/aio/content/guide/rx-library.md

 For example, RxJS defines operators such as `map()`, `filter()`, `concat()`, and `flatMap()`.

 Operators take configuration options, and they return a function that takes a source observable.
-When executing this returned function, the operator observes the source observable's emitted values, transforms them, and returns a new observable of those transformed values.
+When executing this returned function, the operator observes the emitted values of the source observable, transforms them, and returns a new observable of those transformed values.
 Here is a simple example:

 <code-example header="Map operator" path="rx-library/src/operators.ts"></code-example>

 You can use *pipes* to link operators together.
 Pipes let you combine multiple functions into a single function.
-The `pipe()` function takes as its arguments the functions you want to combine, and returns a new function that, when executed, runs the composed functions in sequence.
+The `pipe()` function takes the functions you want to combine as the associated arguments, and returns a new function that, when executed, runs the composed functions in sequence.

-A set of operators applied to an observable is a recipe &mdash;that is, a set of instructions for producing the values you're interested in.
+A set of operators applied to an observable is a recipe &mdash;that is, a set of instructions for producing the values you are interested in.
-By itself, the recipe doesn't do anything.
+Standalone, the recipe does not do anything.
 You need to call `subscribe()` to produce a result through the recipe.

-Here's an example:
+Here is an example:

 <code-example header="Standalone pipe function" path="rx-library/src/operators.1.ts"></code-example>